 When pricing the piece, how long it took the artist to create the artwork is also a factor.
 The artist can charge more for their work if it takes time and effort.

-The reason is that buyers are often willing to pay more for something challenging to create, as they feel it is worth the extra money.
+The reason is buyers are often willing to pay more for something challenging to create, as they feel it is worth the extra money.

 Condition of the artwork